 POH and cost of unit Repair.
-The unit cost statements are compiled by the Workshop Accounts Officer with reference to the expenditure booked against the standing work order for repairs of various categories of rolling stock and the monthly out turn statement of locos, carriages and wagons(POH and other repairs) prepared by the Works Manager/Chief Mechanical Engineer.
+The unit cost statements are compiled by the Workshop Accounts Officer with reference to the expenditure booked against the standing work order for repairs of various categories of rolling stock and the monthly out turn statement of wagons & coaches (POH and other repairs) prepared by the Works Manager/Chief Mechanical Engineer.
 These should be reviewed on the lines indicated in para 364 RAM)